martindsouza/ws-opensource/apex-feb.md

   - The page should refresh.
 If you click `Run JS` see the change in the console.
   - Play around with the function to add some additional code. _Note: based on how this function is triggered the `this` object is the `this` from the Dynamic Action._
 - Run the application from the original URL (ex: `http://training01.oraopensource.com/apex/f?p=127`).
 This is what everyone else using the application will see.
 Your changes won't affect anyone else until you upload the files to the Application Static Files.

+## Summary

+AFEB is a very powerful tool to rapidly work with web files such as images, JS, and CSS.
+This workshop used some extremely basic web files but the underlying concept is the exact same for more complex situations.